What Is an Interest Rate?

 - Balance transfer rate: When you use a credit card to pay off another credit card or loan, the resulting balance accrues interest at this rate.
 A so-called balance transfer only makes sense if the card doing the paying has a lower interest rate than the account being paid off.
 That’s why balance transfer rates are often temporarily lower than normal, sometimes 0%, for a period of time after a balance transfer credit card is opened.

-- Cash advance rate: If you take out money from an ATM with your credit card, you’ll have to pay a fee and the balance will immediately have a pretty high cash advance interest rate, usually over 20%.
-Cash advances don’t get a grace period like regular credit card purchases do.
+- Cash advance rate: If you withdraw money from an ATM with your credit card, you’ll have to pay a fee and the balance will immediately have a pretty high cash advance interest rate.
+The average cash advance APR is 24.79%, according to WalletHub’s data, and cash advances don’t get a grace period like regular credit card purchases do.

-- Annual Percentage Yield (APY): The amount of money you earn on a deposit during one year’s time.
+- Annual percentage yield (APY): The amount of money you earn on a deposit in one year’s time.
 It factors in compound interest.

 - Prime rate: The interest rate banks charge other banks and large corporations.